yoojonglee/terraform-edu-chapter7-tfc/README.md

 # Chapter 7.
-Workflow - GitHub Action
+Workflow - Terraform Cloud
 A terraform built application for use in Terraform Education program

-- GitHub Action
-  - SCAN : terrascan
-  - Terraform : terraform plan & apply